nogibjj/Mini_Project8_Yabei/README.md

 The memory usage is 40.91223%

 Overall, Rust looks to be more efficient in this test, both in terms of execution time and CPU consumption.
 Memory utilization is equivalent between the two, with Rust having a little advantage.
+One possible reason could be that: Rust, a compiled language with aggressive optimizations and a unique ownership system, frequently outperforms Python, an interpreted language, in raw computational tasks.
+While Rust's design emphasizes zero-cost abstractions and efficient memory management without a garbage collector, Python prioritizes developer productivity and readability.
+As a result, Python may introduce more runtime overhead.
+However, test specifics, library optimizations, and the nature of tasks can all influence performance differences.

-## License
+### License.

 This project is licensed under the CC0 1.0 Universal license.